Meet Our Team

 Kia attended Kirkwood Community College and received an Associates of Liberal Arts.
 Upon completion, she attended Northern Illinois University, graduating with University Honors and earning a Bachelor of Arts in Political Science with a concentration in Governance and Politics, along with a certificate in Black Studies.

-During her academic journey, she also strengthened her professional skill set by earning a Digital Marketing Certification.
+During her academic journey, she strengthened her professional skill set by earning a Digital Marketing Certification.

 Academic Research & Advocacy

-As a scholar and researcher, Kia presented her award-winning research, “The Study of Black Hair: Oppression in the Mainstream Media,” at the 50th Annual National Council for Black Studies Conference and at Conference for Undergrad Research (CURE)—her work earned 1st place in the Interdisciplinary Studies category.
+As a scholar, Kia presented her award-winning research, “The Study of Black Hair: Oppression in the Mainstream Media,” at the 50th Annual National Council for Black Studies Conference and at Conference for Undergrad Research (CURE)—her work earned 1st place in the Interdisciplinary Studies category.

 She continues her advocacy work where she contributes to conversations focused on expanding educational access and equity: